ibm-cloud-docs/databases-for-postgresql-gen2/howto-provisioning.md

    | 32 vCPU x 128 RAM          |
    | 30 vCPU x 240 RAM          |
    {: caption="Isolated compute sizing parameter" caption-side="bottom"}
+Specify the disk size depending on your requirements.
+It can be increased after provisioning but cannot be decreased to prevent data loss.
+{: note}

 ### Service configuration
 {: #service_configuration}
 {: ui}

-- **Database version** [Set only at deployment]{: tag-red} - The deployment version of your database.
+- **Database version** [Set only at deployment] {: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
 - **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
-- **Endpoints** [Set only at deployment]{: tag-red} - Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
+- **Endpoints** [Set only at deployment] {: tag-red} - Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
 For Gen 2, only private endpoints are supported.

 After you select the appropriate settings, click **Create** to start the provisioning process.